-Urbanity's new choreography intensive is designed for emerging and even more established choreographers, ages 17 & up, who want to dig into their craft and explore their artistic voice.
-Join a tight knit group of seven emerging choreographers for a week-long intensive with established Boston choreographers.
-Learn different approaches and perspectives in choreography, gain feedback on your own work, undergo creative challenges, and grow as an artist and dance creator.
+Urbanity's choreography intensive is designed for emerging and established choreographers, ages 17 & up, who want to dig into their craft and explore their artistic voice.
+Urbanity's Choreography Intensive is a highly curated cohort of no more than 10 diverse artists for a week-long intensive with Urbanity Dance artists, and Boston area choreographers.
+Choreographers learn different approaches and perspectives in choreography, gain feedback on your own work, undergo creative challenges, and grow as an artist and dance creator.

 Students will explore questions such as: